2010 Ukrainian presidential election: Conduct

-Runoff polls
+The Ukrainian Central Election Commission and international observers found no evidence of significant electoral fraud and said that the voting and counting was fair.

 International observers

 The Ukrainian Foreign Ministry expected (in November 2009) that some 600 international observers would be monitoring the elections.
 The Organization for Security and Cooperation in Europe (OSCE) will send around 60 long-term and 600 short-term observers to Ukraine to monitor the presidential elections, Ukraine had submitted an invitation to the OSCE to monitor the elections.

 This electoral observation mission is headed by Portuguese politician João Soares, President of the OSCE Parliamentary Assembly.
 The OSCE/ODIHR long term observation mission was officially opened on 26 November 2009.
 On 12 January 2009, the OSCE where not satisfied with the level of funding for salaries and transport services.

 The European Union member-states will send over 700 observers to monitor the elections.
 The Canada Ukraine Foundation (a Canadian NGO) and the Parliamentary Assembly of the Council of Europe (PACE) will also send observers.
 The PACE delegation is led by Hungarian politician Mátyás Eörsi.
 Late November the PACE delegation was sceptical the elections would meet the organization's standards.
 On 8 December 2009, Renate Wohlwend, co-rapporteur of PACE stated that PACE might continue to monitor Ukrainian politics after the country's presidential election.
 Wohlwend had also called on the Ukrainian parliament to amend a law on the presidential elections as soon as possible.
 Wohlwend expressed concern over the inclusion of a provision in Ukraine's electoral legislation giving the election commission the right to amend the electoral rolls on the day of the ballot.
 She expressed concern this could allow the rigging of the election results.